South Korea's big churches reopen with designated seats, size limits

 Yang Sun-kyung, who went to the Onnuri church for the first time in two months, said she is able to concentrate better when attending church rather than during online worship which was sometimes distracting.

-She said churches are a “very safe” place, but people should refrain from going to bars and clubs, which are “very dangerous.”

-“I hope this (our church) can be an exemplary case for others.
-And I hope the coronavirus would end as soon as possible,” Han Jin-gun, a 34-year-old worshiper at Onnuri said.
+“I hope this (our church) can be an exemplary case for others,” Han Jin-gun, a 34-year-old worshiper at Onnuri said.

+On Sunday, South Korean health authorities expressed concerns about the resurgence of virus, with more people going out on weekends as social distancing rules ease and ahead of a holiday that will start on Thursday.

+There is a higher chance of infection in confined and dense places like churches, clubs and bars, especially among those in their twenties who account for the biggest portion of infected people, Jeong Eun-kyeong, director of the Korea Centers for Disease Control and Prevention (KCDC), told a briefing.

 Reporting by Daewoung Kim & Soohyun Mah, Additional reporting by Heejung Jung; Writing by Hyunjoo Jin; Editing by Christian Schmollinger